 They will have advice about how to prevent traveller diarrhoea and what to do if you’re unlucky and get it.
 I chose to eat street food while visiting Bangkok as it’s part of the pleasure.
 My pharmacist at home recommended Travelan as prevention to reduce the risk of infection by E.coli and using a hand sanitiser* before eating.
 I also brought Loperamide and Hydralyte (electrolytes)* in case I caught something – but didn’t need them.

-I didn’t get annoyed by any mosquito during my four days in Bangkok, but I still carried an insect repellent with me as there’s a risk of dengue in this area.
+I didn’t get annoyed by any mosquitoes during my four days in Bangkok, but I still carried an insect repellent with me as there’s a risk of dengue in this area.
 You can easily find inspect repellent in local shops.

 Anti-theft travel bag

 I was a solo female traveller in Bangkok and I always felt safe.
 But like in any big city or touristy area, you must be careful and use common sense, especially regarding your belongings.
 I have a travel bag that I place under my clothes where it’s almost impossible for pickpockets to reach.
-If you don’t have one, I recommend looking at this neck*, this bra* or this waist* travel bags.
+If you don’t have one, I recommend looking at this neck*, this bra* or this waist* travel bag.

 Your unlocked phone